Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Route and Code Evidence

-\textbf{Note:} This code is from the Free-mode run on Qwen2.5-7B-Instruct (24h), which used ALFWorld's built-in \texttt{extra.expert\_plan} API to collect demonstrations.
-The run on Qwen3-8B-Base (12h) that achieved 97.76\% did \emph{not} use this API---it relied on model rollout trajectories and prompt format alignment instead (see Appendix~\ref{app:alfworld_trace}).
-The RL-only run (93.28) also did not use this API, as verified by \texttt{grep -r "expert\_plan" code/} returning zero matches.
+\textbf{Exploratory note:} This code is from an earlier 24h Free-mode diagnostic run on Qwen2.5-7B-Instruct, which used ALFWorld's built-in \texttt{extra.expert\_plan} API to collect demonstrations.
+This run is not part of the 12h main leaderboard; it is included only to document a qualitatively different route shape.
+The run on Qwen3-8B-Base (12h) that achieved 97.76\% did \emph{not} use this API; it relied on model rollout trajectories and prompt format alignment instead (see Appendix~\ref{app:alfworld_trace}).
+The RL-oriented run (93.28) also did not use this API, as verified by \texttt{grep -r "expert\_plan" code/} returning zero matches.

 \end{promptbox}